On this page

 Email: [email protected]

-Lead contact: Jo Cromarty
+Lead contact: Jo Cromarty, mindfulness team manager

-Do you suffer with repeated episodes of depression?
+Do you experience depression?

 Many of us spend a lot of time brooding about the past, worrying about the future, and being hard on ourselves.
 These habits of mind are difficult to control and often leave us feeling stressed and low.